https://www.nhl.com/bluejackets/player/daniil-tarasov-8480193

 June 2022 – The Blue Jackets have signed Tarasov to a three-year contract extension through the 2024-25 season.
 Tarasov appeared in four NHL games this season, posting a 2.40 GAA and a .937 save percentage.
 He also played in 11 games with the Cleveland Monsters of the AHL, posting a 3.06 GAA and a .893 save percentage, with a 5-3-4 overall record.
 The 23-year-old Russian netminder will look to solidify the goaltending depth in the Columbus system next season.
 Clare McManus

-May 2021 – Tarasov came over at the end of March, 2021, from Salavat Yulaev Ufa of the KHL after his season concluded.
-He currently has only played one AHL game as he dealt with quarantining and visa issues.
-Tarasov is the new prize of the Jackets system and it should not be long until he is challenging for the #1 spot in the NHL.
+May 2021 – Tarasov came over at the end of March 2021, from Salavat Yulaev Ufa of the KHL after his season concluded.
+He has only played one AHL game as he dealt with quarantining and visa issues.
+Tarasov is the new prize of the Jackets system, and it should not be long until he is challenging for the #1 spot in the NHL.
 Pat Quinn

-November 2019 – It has been a start to forget for the Russian in his first full season as professional goaltender.
-Playing on loan for Porin Assat in Finland’s top league (Liiga), Tarasov’s number are not those that he’s used to.
+November 2019 – It has been a start to forget for the Russian in his first full season as a professional goaltender.
+Playing on loan for Porin Assat in Finland’s top league (Liiga), Tarasov’s number is not one that he’s used to.
 He is 2-7-0 through 10 starts, and has posted a 2.84 goals against along with a .882 save percentage.
-At just 20 years of age, it is definitely not time to hit the panic button considering he has been lights out at each level he has played.
+At just 20 years of age, it is not time to hit the panic button, considering he has been lights out at each level he has played.
 The third-rounder is still touted as one of the top goalie prospects out there and should bounce back from this poor start.
 Look out for him early this month as he will suit up for his country in this year’s Germany Cup.
 Dave Hall

 December 2018 – Tarasov has been named to the preliminary roster for Russia in the 2018-2019 IIHF World Junior Championship (WJC) in British Columbia, Canada.
-Having posted very solid numbers to date, he should be the favourite to start in goal for the Russians.
+Having posted substantial numbers to date, he should be the favourite to start in goal for the Russians.
 Frank Pellegrini

 December 2017 – Tarasov continues his solid run in the MHL with a 2.07 goals against average, placing him in the top ten among qualifiers, and sporting a respectable .914 save percentage while tending net in 22 of Tolpar Ufa’s 30 contests.
 Kevin Wickersham

-July 2017 – Tarasov emerged from 2015-16 as one of the world’s top goalie prospects yet dropped in the rankings due to a tumor in his shin, the recovery of which forced him to miss 2016-17.
-He’s a tall, lanky native of Novokuznetsk as is Jackets’ top goalie Sergei Bobrovsky who ironically grew up idolizing Tarasov’s father Vadim, a ten-year staple in net for Metallurg Novokuznetsk and 1999 Habs’ seventh round selection.
+July 2017 – Tarasov emerged from 2015-16 as one of the world’s top goalie prospects, yet dropped in the rankings due to a tumor in his shin, the recovery of which forced him to miss 2016-17.
+He’s a tall, lanky native of Novokuznetsk, as is Jackets’ top goalie Sergei Bobrovsky, who ironically grew up idolizing Tarasov’s father Vadim, a ten-year staple in the net for Metallurg Novokuznetsk and a 1999 Habs’ seventh-round selection.
 Bobrovsky has been instrumental in portraying NHL life (particularly regarding Columbus) for the younger Tarasov.
-Daniil greatly impressed with a 2.11 GAA and .921 save percentage for Team Russia in the 2016 World Junior Championships and with Tolpar Ufa of the Maritime Hockey League, Russia’s juniors, sporting a .918 regular campaign save percentage and a postseason 1.56 goals-against with a .933 SV%.
-He’s a few years away from potentially jumping to North America, but can use the time to get back on game ice and perhaps add bulk.
+Daniil was incredibly impressed with a 2.11 GAA and .921 save percentage for Team Russia in the 2016 World Junior Championships and with Tolpar Ufa of the Maritime Hockey League, Russia’s juniors, sporting a .918 regular campaign save percentage and a postseason 1.56 goals-against with a .933 SV%.
+He’s a few years away from potentially jumping to North America, but he can use the time to get back on game ice and perhaps add bulk.
 Kevin Wickersham

 Attributes